1nchy/json_parser/README.md

 `json` class provides member methods and static methods for dumping.
 The `json` value would be the first argument in static methods.

-Methods for dumping to file provide an additional arugment `indent`, which is used to format the dump.
+Methods for dumping to file provide an additional argument `indent`, which is used to format the dump.

 When `indent` argument is not provided or equal to 0,